 What Is Brakes System?

-In automobile vehicles, a brake system is an arrangement of brake lines or mechanical linkages of various linkages and components, drum brakes or disc brakes, master cylinders or fulcrum, etc., arranged in such a way that it converts the kinetic energy of the vehicle.
+In automobile vehicles, a brake system is an arrangement of brake system parts or mechanical linkages of various brake system components, drum brakes or disc brakes, master cylinders or fulcrum, etc., arranged in such a way that it converts the kinetic energy of the vehicle.
 She gives—heat energy which in turn stops or speeds the vehicle.

 Using friction on the two surfaces of an automobile converts kinetic energy into heat, which sometimes causes brake system failure due to excessive heat generation.